ATLANTIC CITY, NJ — Belmar’s own Jade Glab is the new Miss New Jersey and will compete in the 2020 Miss America competition.

 The 19-year-old was crowned Saturday night at Resorts Casino Hotel, chosen from among the top five finalists from an original field of 28 and earning her a $16,000 scholarship.
 A date and location for the Miss America competition has not yet been set.

-During the final night of competition, Glab performed the operatic aria, “O Mio Babbino Caro,” which she sang earlier in the week to capture a talent award in the preliminaries.
+During the final night of competition on June 15, Glab performed the operatic aria, “O Mio Babbino Caro,” which she sang earlier in the week to capture a talent award in the preliminaries.
 In addition, she was asked during the final interview round a randomly chosen question on what field women still need to break through the glass ceiling.
 Her response centered on her plans to enter the world of finance by opening a small business to represent women in the profession.

 Glab also talked about her selection of “Healthy Children, Strong America” as her social impact initiative, explaining how she discovered first-hand the importance of a healthy lifestyle when she was diagnosed with high cholesterol at age 11.